Web Loom logo

 2. Test Models for domain logic and validation.
 Use Zod schemas to validate data, and test that Models correctly manage reactive state (data, loading, error).

 3. Test ViewModels in isolation by mocking Models.
-Verify that ViewModels correctly expose Model observables, handle commands, manage selection state, and clean up on disposal.
+Verify that ViewModels correctly expose Model signals, handle commands, manage selection state, and clean up on disposal.

 4. Integration tests verify layers work together.
 Use real Models with mocked network boundaries to test complete workflows across Model → ViewModel.